orbeon/orbeon-forms-doc/XForms-~-Actions-~-Repeat,-Insert-and-Delete.md

 Orbeon Forms supports the `xxf:default` extension attribute on `xf:bind` to specify [[dynamic initial values|XForms ~ Binds#dynamic-initial-values]].

 By default (no pun intended), `xxf:default` does not apply to the newly inserted nodes.
 But by setting the `xxf:defaults` attribute (note the plural "defaults") on `xf:insert` to `true`, this behavior can be changed, and any `xxf:default` pointing to a newly-inserted node is re-evaluated during the next recalculation.

-Consider the following example:
+Consider the following examplem where the `xf:bind` points to any `<value>` element child of the root element, and sets a dynamic initial value:

 ```xml
 <xf:model>